-Learn the techniques that reverse the impacts of stress and trauma, shift the functioning of the brain out of reactivity, contraction, dissociation into more receptivity and openness to learning, and help clients once again trust other people as refuges and resources, discern new options, and deepen the meaning and purpose in their lives.
+Clients will learn the techniques that reverse the impacts of stress and trauma, shift the functioning of the brain out of reactivity, contraction, dissociation into more receptivity and openness to learning, help clients once again trust other people as refuges and resources, discern new options, and deepen the meaning and purpose in their lives.
 The direct measurable outcome is resilience.

 What Resilience Is

-- Emerging definitions from behavioral sciences, modern neuroscience, the field of post-traumatic growth.
+- Emerging definitions from behavioural sciences, modern neuroscience, the field of post-traumatic growth.
 Example from American Psychological Association:

 - Resilience is the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress.

 - Relevance of modern neuroscience: resilience is a capacity innate in human beings because it is innate in the human brain.

 - Impact of attachment conditioning and trauma on the development of the brain and resilience…or not

 Role of Neuroplasticity

 - Because the brain learns and rewires itself from experience, teaching clients the experiential tools that will strengthen the structures of the brain that support flexible and adaptive coping strategies, and rewire negative coping patterns that block their learning and growth – in ways that are safe, efficient, and effective.